 Beverton-Holt with steepness h fixed to 0.7.
 A single value of R0 is estimated (to include scenarios where recruitment overfishing could occur to test a CMP’s ability to react adequately to this).

-Note that, for the Eastern stock, 1965-1987 represents “low” recruitment and 1988+ “high” recruitment.
+Note that, for the Eastern Stock, 1965-1987 represents “low” recruitment and 1988+ “high” recruitment.
+For the Western Stock a) represents “xx” recruitment and b) represents “xx” recruitment.

 Future regime shifts